-The City to spread out its CDBG funding to include a wide variety of project types.
-The City believes that it can play a vital role by continuing to work with the various agencies participating in the Grand Valley Coalition for the Homeless and the Continuum of Care.
-These agencies are in the best position to provide social services and City CDBG grants will help them secure other funding sources and go a long way in helping them do their job.
+The City has spread out its CDBG funding to include a wide variety of project types.
+The City believes that it can play a vital role by continuing to work with the various human service agencies and by participating in the Grand Valley Coalition for the Homeless and the Grand Valley Housing Coalition.
+Grand Valley Human Service agencies are in the best position to provide social services and City CDBG grants will help them secure other funding sources and go a long way in helping them do their job.